prgaero/prgaero.github.io/project4a.md

 <a name='rosnodes'></a>
 ### 3.1.
 ROS Nodes
-You need to create one ROS node to run your algorithm for pose estimation.
-You have to publish instantaneous velocities as `twist_msg` and trajectory as `odom_msg` (accumulated instantaneous camera pose).
+You need to create one or multiple ROS node(s) to run your algorithm for pose estimation.
+You have to publish instantaneous velocities as `geometry_msgs/Twist` and trajectory as `nav_msgs/Odometry` (accumulated instantaneous camera pose).

 <a name='launch'></a>
 ### 3.2.
 Launch File
-All the above ROS nodes must be called using a single `launch` file.
+All the above ROS node(s) must be called using a single `launch` file.

 <a name='rviz'></a>
 ### 3.3.
 Rviz visualization
-You are required to plot your estimated 3D camera pose in `rviz` along with the odometry (`odom`) from the PRG Husky using rviz tf like you did in the previous projects.
+You are required to plot your estimated 3D camera pose in `rviz` along with the odometry (`nav_msgs/Odometry`) from the PRG Husky using rviz tf like you did in the previous projects.

 <a name='sub'></a>
 ## 5. Submission Guidelines

-<b> If your submission does not comply with the following guidelines, you'll be given ZERO credit </b>
+<b> If your submission does not comply with the following guidelines, you'll be given ZERO credit. </b>

 <a name='report'></a>
 ### 5.1.
 Report